stefanofoti/musa/3rd-Delivery.md

 - we decided to switch from a Web App to an Android App
 - we improved the positioning accuracy through the use of a Kalman Filter and RSSI
 - we clarified why we are using a ESP32 instead of an STM Nucleo
+- we clarifeid that we are using a DbContext through the Entity Framework for the demo, insteaf of Azure Database
 - we made a brief discussion about the led actuator

 In the [Evaluation plan](docs/Evaluation.md):
 - TO DO: valutazione con gli standars iso??

-**Please, notice that** in the documents linked above you can find dedicated paragraphs that explain the reasons and the details about our choises.
+**Please, notice that** in the documents linked above you can find dedicated paragraphs that explain deeper the reasons and the details about our choises.
+You have also an Index at the top of the documents for finding easily what you need!

 ## Techincal work done since the 2nd delivery
 For the final delivery we brought our project to a production-ready state: